 A common question birth moms can have is whether they’ll be able to see their baby immediately after the birth.
 As the birth mother is in control of the birth plan, this decision is entirely their own.
 No adoption journey is the same, so the answer to the question varies solely on what the birth mother decides is best both for themselves and their child.

 Some birth moms may wish for the adoptive parents to start their parenting as early as possible to encourage a strong bond with their newborn.
 However, some adoptive mothers prefer to use this time to make some memories and their own bond with their baby before the adoption is finalized.

 What Happens if my Baby has Health Problems?

 Most babies are born happy and healthy, but sometimes others can be born with health concerns which may affect their lives in the short or long term.
 Sometimes health issues may be picked up on during scans or routine tests, but other times conditions are discovered at birth.

 Many adoptive parents are receptive to adopting a child with a medical condition, but if this isn’t the case, then a good adoption agency will not leave you without a place to turn.
-Instead, a more suitable match can be found, which ensures your baby will be raised in a loving and caring home.
+Instead, a more suitable connection can be found, which ensures your baby will be raised in a loving and caring home.

 Can I Have Contact with My Child and Their Adoptive Family?